Azure-Samples/scaling-stateful-java-web-app-on-azure/README.md

 ---
 page_type: sample
 languages:
--
+- java
 products:
 - azure
-description: "This guide walks you through the process of scaling stateful Java apps on Azure, aka:"
+description: "This guide walks you through the process of scaling stateful Java apps on Azure."
-urlFragment: scaling-stateful-java-web-app-on-azure
+urlFragment: scaling-stateful-apps-java-sample
 ---

 # Scaling Stateful Java Apps on Azure